Job

 unemployed people, rather than start a new businesses, may simply

-take what they learned in the business world and became consultants
+take what they have learned in the business world and became consultants

 using their establish network of business contacts.
 Others become